uamakernyc/grading-policy/grading-policy/glossary-of-terms.md

 * *AtBat*

+means a student assessment of standards given after practice

+* *Practice Assignment*

-means a student assessment which is included in the calculation of the final grade
+is an assignment that allows the student to learn and practice a standard but is not included in the calculation of the final grade

+* *Benchmark*

+is a deliverable that serves as a building block for successful performnce task completion

 * *Rubric*